 Case: To start, there are a few things I would tell both sets of people.
 First, I consider learning programming to be the most important and essential.
 The ability to program removes you from the set of investigators that are limited by what their tools can do for them, and the skill also makes you highly attractive to potential employers.
 As you know, when dealing with advanced malware and attackers, existing tools are only the starting point and many customizations and “deep dives” of data outside tools’ existing functionality are needed to fully understand what occurred.
 To learn programming, I would recommend starting with a scripting language (Python, Ruby, or similar).
 These are the easiest to learn and program in and the languages are pretty forgiving.
 There are also freely accessible guides online as well as great books on all of these languages.

 The other skill I would consider essential is at least a moderate understanding of networking.
 I don't believe that people can be fully effective host analysts without some understanding of networking and how data flows through the environment they are trying to protect or investigate.
-If the person wants to become a network forensics analyst, then they obviously need the base set of skills to even be considered.
-To learn the basics of networking, I would recommend starting by reading a well-rated Network+ study book.
-This will teach you about routing, switching, physical interfaces, sub-netting, VLANs, etc. After understanding the hardware devices and how they interact, you should then read Volumes 1 of TCP/IP illustrated.
+If the person wants to become a network forensic analyst, then they obviously need the base set of skills to even be considered.
+To learn the basics of networking, I would recommend by starting reading a well-rated Network+ study book.
+This will teach you about routing, switching, physical interfaces, sub-nettings, VLANS, etc. After understanding the hardware devices and how they interact, you should then read Volumes 1 of TCP/IP illustrated.
 If you can read C, I would recommend reading Volume 2 as well, but know that the book can be brutal.
 It is over 1000 pages and walks you literally line-by-line through the BSD networking stack.
 You will be a master if you can finish and understand it all.
 It took me a month of reading everyday after work to get through it during a summer in college.
 If someone hasn't read TCP/IP illustrated then I seriously question his or her networking background.
 To quote a document that I find very inspirational related to security and forensics: "have you read all 3 volumes of the glorious TCP/IP Illustrated, or can you just mumble some useless crap about a 3-way handshake".

 As far as specific advices to the different audiences, I would strongly recommend that high school students learn at least some electronics and hardware skills.
 If you are going to do computer science make sure to take some electrical engineering courses as electives in order to get hands-on experience with electronics.
 I plan on expanding on this more in the near future, but I truly think that in the next few years not being able to work with hardware will limit one’s career choices and will certainly affect your ability to do research.
 In short, current investigators can get away with only interacting with hardware when performing tasks like removing a hard drive or disassembling components by hand.
 As phones, tablets, and other devices without traditional hard drives or memory become standard (see “Internet of Things”), the ability to perform actions, such as removing flash chips, inspecting hardware configurations, and interacting with systems through hardware interfaces will become common place.
 Without these skills you won’t even be able to image a hard drive - for example if I gave an investigator with the currently most useful skills a “smart TV” and told he or she to remove the hard drive in a forensically sound manner, do you think it would happen?
 Would the person grab an electronics kits and start pulling electrical components out?
 Most people in forensics would have no idea how to do that - myself included.